Art67/Art67.github.io/README.md

 # WebArt67
+Founders & Coders prerequisite.

-GITHUB VERSION - EVERYDAY SCIENTIST:
+EVERYDAY SCIENTIST:
 First one-page website created for the Founders & Coders application.
-I have left my comments in the code (I like talking to myself, I suppose).
+I have left my comments in the code (talking to oneself is great).
 Thanks for taking a look.